 Since 2005, the Anokhi Museum of Hand Printing in Jaipur, India has offered visitors an introduction to the ancient art of Indian block printing through their collection of historical and contemporary textiles.
 The museum also acts as a resource for local printers to explore their heritage craft in a larger context — and to consider the future of hand printing in the modern world.

-Join The Kindcraft on a tour of the Anokhi Museum and meet the in-house artisans who demonstrated block carving and the printing process.
+Join THE KINDCRAFT on a tour of the Anokhi Museum and meet their in-house artisans who demonstrate the Indian block carving and the printing process.
 We’ll also give you a brief look at the museum’s collection of textiles and traditional dress.